run-llama/llama_index/docs/docs/module_guides/indexing/lpg_index_guide.md

 If no sub-retrievers are provided, the defaults are `LLMSynonymRetriever` and `VectorContextRetriever` (if embeddings are enabled).

+All retrievers currently include:
+- `LLMSynonymRetriever` - retrieve based on LLM generated keywords/synonyms
+- `VectorContextRetriever` - retrieve based on embedded graph nodes
+- `TextToCypherRetriever` - ask the LLM to generate cypher based on the schema of the property graph
+- `CypherTemplateRetriever` - use a cypher template with params inferred by the LLM
+- `CustomPGRetriever` - easy to subclass and implement custom retrieval logic

+Read on below for more details on all retrievers.

 #### (default) `LLMSynonymRetriever`

 The `LLMSynonymRetriever` takes the query, and tries to generate keywords and synonyms to retrieve nodes (and therefore the paths connected to those nodes).